paulofreitas/geodata-br/README.md

 ## Data Source

-All these data was compiled from nonstandardized spreadsheets provided by IBGE (Brazilian Institute of Geography and Statistics) through their FTP server [here](http://geoftp.ibge.gov.br/organizacao_do_territorio/estrutura_territorial/divisao_territorial/).
+All these data was compiled from SIDRA (IBGE's Automatic Recovery System) database by IBGE (Brazilian Institute of Geography and Statistics).

 ## Datasets